yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                     return ActivityManager.START_DELIVERED_TO_TOP;
                 }
             }
-            // An existing activity is starting this new activity, so we want
-            // to keep the new one in the same task as the one that is starting
-            // it.

             r.setTask(sourceTask, null);
-            if (DEBUG_TASKS) Slog.v(TAG_TASKS, "Starting new activity " + r
-                    + " in existing task " + r.task + " from source " + sourceRecord);

         } else if (inTask != null) {

-            // The caller is asking that the new activity be started in an explicit
-            // task it has provided to us. if (isLockTaskModeViolation(inTask)) {
+            if (isLockTaskModeViolation(inTask)) {
                 Slog.e(TAG, "Attempted Lock Task Mode violation r=" + r);
                 return ActivityManager.START_RETURN_LOCK_TASK_MODE_VIOLATION;